sifmelcara/pgdl/README.md

 ```shell
 pgdl https://www.kernel.org/pub/linux/
 ```
-or simply type pgdl if you have set servpath attribute in the config file.
+or simply type `pgdl` if you have set servpath attribute in the config file (config file will be explained later).

 ## Shortcut keys